willf/NaNoGenMo-2021/nanogenmo2021.md

 ## The Dream Cheater

-*The Dream Cheater* is a horror directed by Ernest C. Warde.
+*The Dream Cheater* is a horror film directed by Ernest C. Warde.
 It stars J. Warren Kerrigan and Wedgwood Nowell.

 **Synopsis**: A man haunted by an unsuccessful magician hires a beautiful woman to help him stop the nightmares.
 She performs an occult ritual to put an end to them, but it backfires.
 Not understanding, she joins him in the dream world, where witches are stripping away his reality, but her help may not be enough to save him.